Currencies of the World: How Well Do You Know Your Money?

 An exchange rate refers to the value of one currency in relation to another—for example, how many Mexican pesos are equal to one U.S. dollar.

-You can also think of an exchange rate as showing how much of one currency can be bought by one unit of another.
+An exchange rate shows how much of one currency can be bought by one unit of another.
 These rates are important for people making international money transfers or planning overseas travel.

 Your trip may be more or less expensive in your home currency, depending on how strong it is compared to the currency of your destination.